NVlabs/RLCC/README.md

     - all-to-all
     - long-short

-    **It is strongly recommended to not modify any of the configurations!**
+    **it is advised to modify the configurations only if you are familiar with the omnest simulator!**

 ## Installation